Efficient building and systems technology

 Our tasks:

-- Preparation of the planning documents/tender documents for the detailed planning for the Hub central building.
+- Preparation of the planning documents/tender documents for the detailed planning for the hub central building

 - Preparation of the specifications for the TGA and the LowEx network (these are the maximum spatially and temporally distributed services, gradients, construction volumes...)